Alphabet St.: Critical reception

 In his review of the song, Paul Clements from Melody Maker felt that "as a lighthearted bubblegum pastiche, it fairly shimmers.
 There's some judiciously spare scratch guitar, the usual assortment of percolating percussion, and a magnificent tumbling drum lick."
 He also noted its "almost shocking austerity", and concluded, "Hopefully, a ticklish harbinger of a long, deliciously hot summer."
 Sean O'Hagan from NME wrote, "'Alphabet St' is, naturally, a record of rare brilliance.
 It unleashes its outre funk ideology over one of those patented Prince guitar riffs—a clipped, chunky groove that slips into the cerebral space once occupied by the subliminal 'Kiss' coda.
 From then on, the boy has it easy.
 'Alphabet St' is meatier and a lot less meandering than much of the Madhouse future funk of 'Black', stating its case with a hip-shaking sass that is one of the maverick ruler's stock signatures."

+The single received critical acclaim from Cashbox magazine.
+The reviewer praised Prince's "endless capacity to expand the reaches of sound," describing the track as a "herky-jerky little ditty that belies the sophistication within."
+Highlighting his innate "sixth sense" for crafting essential pop elements, the publication noted that the song's unusual melody would strongly resonate with radio audiences.
+Consequently, the magazine projected a highly probable chart success and widespread airplay across multiple radio formats.